 The Health and Wellbeing Board has recently launched its new 5 year Joint Health and Wellbeing Strategy, which outlines its vision, aims and priorities for 2017 to 2022.

 An easy to read version of the Joint Health and Wellbeing Strategy is also available.

 Mental Health Strategy

 The Health and Wellbeing Board's All Age Mental Health Strategy 2018 to 2023 sets out the Board's mental health priorities.

 Sustainability and Transformation Plan

-The Humber Coast and Vale Sustainability and Transformation Plan (STP) is the first stage in a programme of work undertaken since April 2016 by a partnership of local authorities, NHS Commissioners and providers and other community-based organisations.
+The Humber Coast and Vale Sustainability and Transformation Plan (STP) is the first stage in a programme of work undertaken since April 2016 by a partnership of local authorities, NHS Commissioners and providers and community-based organisations.

-STPs aim to make practical changes to the way health services are delivered for people and communities.
-The vision is for everyone in the Humber Coast and Vale to start well, live well and age well.
+We aim to make practical changes to the way health services are delivered for people and communities.
+Our vision is for everyone in the Humber Coast and Vale to start well, live well and age well.
 To do that, everyone must be supported to better manage their own care, reduce dependence on hospitals and use resources more efficiently so that we will all be able to have reliable access to good, safe services into the future.

 Better Care Fund (BCF)